LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

         dao.save(stretchesFunctionTemplate);
     }

-As you can see here it is being checked that a ``ValidationException`` is thrown when it is trying to store an entity with empty name.
+As you can see here, it is being checked that a ``ValidationException`` is thrown when it is trying to store an entity with empty name.

 ..
 NOTE::